mrtreasurer/tudelft_report_template/README.md

 4. Copy `report.tex` from the template repository's subdirectory to use as the root file for your project.
 Similarly, you can copy `title.tex` and other example files if needed.

-5. Create a symbolic link from the `.cls` in the subdirectory to your project root folder.
+5. Create a symbolic link from the `.cls` and `.bst` files in the subdirectory to your project root folder.
 From the project root folder, run

   ```
   ln -s ./tudelft_report_template/tudelft-report.cls .